bryantco/bryantco/README.md

 I have worked on a variety of projects that showcase my expertise in **A/B testing** (causal inference), **machine learning**, and **data visualization**.
 My portfolio spans the following domains:

 * 🚆 Transit
-   * Describing Chicago rail ridership trends before and after the height of COVID-19 (Python)
+   * [Describing](https://github.com/bryantco/cta-analysis) Chicago rail ridership trends before and after the height of COVID-19 (Python)
-   * Analyzing inequality in bike ride share use in Chicago (Python)
+   * [Analyzing](https://github.com/bryantco/divvy-q3-2018-viz)inequality in bike ride share use in Chicago (AWS, Python)
 * 📚 Education
-   * Predicting out-of-school suspension days using a random forest model and employing causal differences-in-differences models to evaluate a behavioral intervention (Python, R)
+   * [Predicting](https://github.com/bryantco/rp-portfolio) out-of-school suspension days using a random forest model and employing causal differences-in-differences models to evaluate a behavioral intervention (Python, R)
 * 🎨 Just for fun
-   * Generating folk tunes using a [transformer](https://d2l.ai/chapter_attention-mechanisms-and-transformers/index.html) model built from scratch in `torch` (Python)
+   * [Generating](https://github.com/bryantco/digs30032-music-generation) folk tunes using a [transformer](https://d2l.ai/chapter_attention-mechanisms-and-transformers/index.html) model built from scratch in `torch` (Python)